enricocaputo/sitiweb/_clients/eventi.md

 [Google Analytics](https://www.google.com/analytics/) is a third party website analytics tool.
 To install:

 1. Add your Google Analytics key to `_config.yml`.
-2. Run your site in production `JEKYLL_ENV=production` (the default for CloudCannon and GitHub Pages).
+2. Run your site in production `JEKYLL_ENV = production` (the default for CloudCannon and GitHub Pages).

 ## EventBrite